SingAREN/Data-Mover-Challenge/ansible-playbook/README.md

         DMC_INTERFACES: ['ens33.1312']
     ```

 6. Once the `DMC_INTERFACES` variables have been added, run the Ansible playbook with the `-b -K` flags.
+The flags indicate Ansible to run as administrator user.

     ```
     $ ansible-playbook -b -K dmc20-initialise-dtn.yml